 ** All formulas contain the optimal combination of vitamins, minerals, DHA and ARA for your child and meet US Market nutritional requirements.

-** All formulas are FDA approved
+** All formulas are FDA regulated

 Note: Parents should always discuss any formula changes with their pediatrician.
 In addition, always refer to the manufacturer’s website for the most up-to-date and accurate product information.